Liam-Watson/MetaheuristicsCVRPTW/README.md

 For the individual algorithms you can run the following commands:
 ```cd ACO \n java Application.java```
 ```cd GA \n java Application.java```

+You can access the github repo at: https://github.com/Liam-Watson/MetaheuristicsCVRPTW